tomhazledine/tomhazledine.github.io/_posts/showcases/2015-06-14-style-free-audio-player.md

 excerptlong: A smooth user experience hinges on consistency.
 Every time you break from your brand's styleguide to include an external widget, you're adding inconsistency.

+summary: Styling default HTML audio elements is a pain.
+Thankfully we can use the Web Audio API to recreate our own audio player.
+One we can style with CSS.
+One where *we* have control of the markup.

 category: showcase
 comments: true
 featured: true